 A pair of cantaloupes from Yubari, Japan, fetched a whopping two million yen (over $16,000 USD) at the first auction of the season in Sapporo.
 The price paid by department store chain Marui Imai has broken the previous record of 800,000 yen.

 The melons, priced at a million yen apiece, were on display/sale at Marui Imai’s flagship outlet.
-A spokesman said that the melons were for publicity in celebration of their 135th anniversary instead of profit [via Japantimes].
+A spokesman said that the melons were meant for publicity in celebration of their 135th anniversary instead of direct profit.

 Yubari melons are known for their high quality and sweet taste.
 The melons are popular summer gifts in Japan.
 An average Yubari melon could cost $50-100 USD.